Skip to main content

 Workflow Timeouts

-When the timeout expires, the workflow and all its children are cancelled.
+When the timeout expires, the workflow and all its children (by default) are cancelled.
 Cancelling a workflow sets its status to CANCELLED and preempts its execution at the beginning of its next step.
 You can detach a child workflow from its parent's timeout by starting it with a custom timeout using withTimeout.

 Timeouts are start-to-completion: if a workflow is enqueued, the timeout does not begin until the workflow is dequeued and starts execution.
 Also, timeouts are durable: they are stored in the database and persist across restarts, so workflows can have very long timeouts.